 Hello Forex traders,

-When trading the Forex market, did you ever analyze what your own strengths and weaknesses are?
+When trading, did you ever analyze what your own strengths and weaknesses in forex?

 This process is always different for every single Forex trader on earth, simply because each person has their own character, characteristics, experience, psychology, etc and good advice for one Forex trader could be mediocre advice for another.
-Let’s start with explaining why this process is important.
+Let’s start with explaining why this process is important and defining trader personality traits.

 THE BIGGER PICTURE